atpugh20/nvim-settings/README.md

 # nvim-settings

-If having trouble:
+Steps for these settings:

-1. Ensure that Neovim is updated
+1. Ensure that Neovim is up to date
 2. Install Plug: https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
+3. Run :PlugInstall
+4. Use :Mason and :MasonInstall to install language servers
-3. Install Nodejs and NPM for typescript-language-server
+5. Install Nodejs and NPM for typescript-language-server